 (ix) Internal combustion engines, turbines and transmissions for aircraft; and

-(x) Non-electrical equipment and machinery for medical, dental and laboratory use and related items.
+(x) Non-electrical equipment and machinery for medical, dental and laboratory use.

 The benefits are also granted to taxpayers dedicated to the production of audiovisual and cinematic works that are licensed for dissemination abroad.

 Taxpayers who estimate that at least 50% of their revenue in 2023 and 2024 will be derived from the export of the above-mentioned products can apply the benefits.
 The benefit related to immediate deduction of the fixed assets consists of deducting a percentage of the asset in the year of its acquisition, rather than using the percentages allowed under the income tax law.
 This deduction will be calculated by applying the applicable percentage set forth in the decree by type of good or activity, which ranges from 56% to 89%, to the investment amount..
 The amount not deducted under this incentive is disallowed as a deduction, except in cases where the asset is sold or becomes obsolete within certain time periods.
 For example, molds and tools which are generally depreciated at 35% per year are allowed a one-time deduction of 89% of the value.